-Bill Davis, MA, CM, core faculty and program chair for the online degree programs in the Forbes School of Business & Technology at The University of Arizona Global Campus, shares his key management principles.
+Bill Davis, MA, CM, core faculty and program chair for the online degree programs in the Forbes School of Business and Technology® at the University of Arizona Global Campus, shares his key management principles.

 According to Steve Jobs, “Simple can be harder than complex: You have to work hard to get your thinking clean to make it simple.”
 By understanding and learning to apply these universal principles, you are more likely to excel as a manager in any organization.
-Here's what you will learn from reading this blog:
+Read this blog to learn the five principles of great management.

 Principle No. 1: The Functions of Management

 While managers often view their work as task or supervisory in orientation, this view is an illusion.